patelanuj28/patelanuj28/README.md

 - 👋 Hi, I’m @patelanuj28
 - 👀 I’m interested in non-repetative work.
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning JAVA and The InterPlanetary File System (IPFS).
-- 💞️ I’m looking to collaborate on few sectors such as Security, Health and Cloud and come up with startup idea.
+- 💞️ I’m looking to collaborate on few sectors such as Distributed Web, Security, Health and Cloud and come up with startup idea.
 - 📫 Reach out to me: patelanuj28 at gmail dot com.

 <!---